farsonJava/catalog/README.md

 As this is a very minimal front end design, our backend logic uses a redirect method to the same page after clicking on a store item and adding it to cart, reloading the entire HTML page.
 Through frameworks or libraries that manipulate the DOM in javascript these sorts of workarounds are not required.

 Modern backend systems are based on JSON objects, not HTML defined attributes from forms.
-Javascript would perform an asynchronous fetch to create requests and recieve responses that are predicated on JSON data encoded in the bodies of the HTTP methods.
+Javascript would perform an asynchronous fetch to create requests and receive responses that are predicated on JSON data encoded in the bodies of the HTTP methods.
 Javascript would use the browser runtime to interact with DOM libraries in order to update its client side state segmentally without reloading the entire page.
 In this instance it would update the view of the cart to include whichever item was clicked on in the shop.